Go to Korean Page

 To dial South Africa from South Korea: dial: 001 + 27 + city code (remove 0) + local number

 Whereas South African cellular networks operate on the GSM 1800 and 1900 MHz frequency, South Korea operates CDMA system.
-South African mobile phones do not operate in Korea.
+Not all South African mobile phones operate in Korea.

 Electricity: